-The Illinois Department of Transportation (IDOT or the Department) is currently engaged in preliminary engineering and environmental studies (Phase I) for the improvement of Interstate 80 (I-80) from Ridge Road to US 30.
-Two studies are being performed which include the long-term study and near-term study of I-80.
-An explanation of each study along with their status is provided below.
+The Illinois Department of Transportation (IDOT or the Department) completed preliminary engineering and environmental studies (Phase I) for the improvement of Interstate 80 (I-80) from Ridge Road to US 30.
+Two studies were performed which included the long-term study and near-term study of I-80.
+An explanation of each study is provided below.

 The long-term preliminary engineering and environmental study of I-80 evaluated the existing as well as future needs of the corridor.
 The long-term study needs were identified as: and improvement of safety for all users, improvement of regional and local travel and access, and improvement of facility condition and design.
 A Project Working Group (PWG) meeting was conducted on September 19, 2013 and again on December 5, 2017 to present the range of alternatives to project stakeholders and seek their input.
 A public meeting was held on January 31, 2018 to present the range of alternatives and seek input from the public.
 The alternatives were further evaluated and screened and a preferred alternative was developed.
 The preferred alternative was presented to the PWG on June 12, 2019, and was presented at a public hearing November 2019.

 A near-term preliminary engineering and environmental (Phase I) study has been prepared.
 This study identified potential near-term pavement, structural, and safety needs in addition to operational improvements which would extend the useful life of the Interstate and improve safety.
 Proposed improvements include structure rehabilitation and/or replacement, pavement reconstruction, and safety improvements.
 Portions of these near-term improvements are funded for construction in the Department’s Multi-Year Highway Improvement Program.